 Award funds reflecting allowable project costs must be obligated before the end of the award period.
-Obligated funds cover monies spent, and expenses incurred but not yet paid, for any approved items listed on the FCM.
-Your agency has up to 90 days after the end of the award period to pay for eligible expenses previously incurred, and to request reimbursement for any remaining eligible balance.
+Obligated funds cover monies spent, and expenses incurred but not yet paid, for any approved items listed on the award financial information.
+Your agency has up to 120 days after the end date of the award period to pay for eligible expenses previously incurred, and to request reimbursement for any remaining eligible balance.
 You cannot list an accrual on your final SF-425.
 Request an extension if you will not be able to pay for any obligations within the time frames listed above.

-Please be advised that 2 C.F.R. § 200.343(a) requires recipients to submit final SF-425s and 2 C.F.R. § 200.343(b) requires recipients to draw down the final reimbursement for expended funds within 90 days after the expiration of the award.
-In addition, be advised that failure to complete the drawdown of funds within the 90-day period following award expiration will result in the forfeiture of the remaining eligible balance.
+Please be advised that 2 C.F.R.
+Part 200.343(a) requires recipients to submit final SF-425s and 2 C.F.R.
+Part 200.343(b) requires recipients to draw down the final reimbursement for expended funds within 120 days after the expiration of the award.
+In addition, be advised that failure to complete the drawdown of funds within the 120-day period following award expiration will result in the forfeiture of the remaining eligible balance.

 It is possible that your agency may have unobligated and unspent award funds remaining in your account following the award period due to an overestimate of item costs during the application period.
-Your agency should review its records carefully to ensure that it draws down and expends only the amount required for actual costs incurred during the award period.
-Any remaining unobligated or unspent funds should remain in your account, and will be deobligated during the closeout process.
+Your agency should review its records carefully to ensure that it expends and draws down only the amount required for actual costs incurred during the award period.
+Any remaining unobligated or unspent funds should remain in your account and will be deobligated during the closeout process.